timescale/docs/getting-started/services.md

    secure location.

-   This file contains the passwords and configuration information you need to connect to your service using the Timescale Console Cloud SQL editors, from the command line, or using third party database administration tools.
+   This file contains the passwords and configuration information you need to connect to your service using the Timescale Console Cloud SQL editors, from the command line, or using third-party database administration tools.

-1. Follow the service creation wizard.
+1. Follow the rest of the service creation wizard.

    If you choose to go directly to the service overview, [Check your service and connect to it][connect-to-your-service] shows you how to connect.

 </Procedure>